gmenegoz/pycraft/README.md

 So after the first execution, click on FILE -> Import settings and then select the downloaded settings file.

 ### Recipes
-You can find some example script inside the [projects](https://github.com/gmenegoz/pycraft/tree/master/projects) folder
+You can find some example script inside the [projects](https://github.com/gmenegoz/pycraft/tree/master/projects) folder.

+### Documentation
+Refer to the [Wiki](https://github.com/gmenegoz/pycraft/wiki) of this repository as library documentation.

 ### Scratch extension
 If you're planning to use the Pycraft library also in Scratch: